resumic/schema/docs/README.md

 No documentation available yet.
 Start your first contribution with some documentation.

 See how you can contribute with our [contribution guide](/CONTRIBUTING.md).

+This project was based on [JSON Resume] (https://github.com/jsonresume "JSON Resume")